YoughartaR123/drink-effectiveness-study/README.md

 ## ☕ Caffeine Productivity Analysis (Streamlit App)
-An interactive statistical analysis app built with Streamlit to explore whether different drinks (Regular coffee, Decaf, and Energy drinks) influence productivity (measured by number of tasks completed).
+An interactive statistical analysis app built with Streamlit to explore whether different drinks (Regular coffee, Decaf, and Energy drinks) influence productivity (measured by number of tasks completed). to see a live simulation , check this link https://drink-effectiveness-study.streamlit.app/

 The app applies statistical hypothesis testing and effect size analysis to uncover significant differences between groups.